kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-k8s/generate_k8s_manifests.md

 ### Generate Kubernetes manifests

-We can write the following KCL code and name it `main k`.
+We can write the following KCL code and name it `main.k`.
 KCL is inspired by Python.
 Its basic syntax is very close to Python, which is easy to learn.
 The configuration mode is simple, `k [: T] = v`, where `k` denotes the configured attribute name, `v` denotes the configured attribute value and `: T` denotes an optional type annotation.

 ```python
 apiVersion = "apps/v1"